 - Get to a place of safety (with your dog, if possible.)
 Do not turn your back on the threat.

 When Your Dog Freezes On A Walk Due To Paw Irritation

-Another reason that your dog may freeze while out on a walk is irritation of their paw pad.
+Another reason your dog may freeze while out on a walk is irritation of its paw pad.
 For example, your dog may get a spikey burr between its toes while walking.

 If your dog freezes on a walk because of irritation of their paw pad, they will likely hold their foot off the ground or show reluctance to put their foot down or bear weight on it.

 If paw irritation is a problem, remove any thorn or burr and cut your walk short.
-Once you get home, treat any cut with pet-friendly antiseptic and see a vet for any serious cuts or injuries.
+Once you get home, treat any cut with a pet-friendly antiseptic and see a vet for any severe cuts or injuries.

 Conclusion / Summary

 When your dog freezes on a walk for any reason, you must determine if that response is appropriate or something that needs addressing through behavioral modification.
 If behavioral change is necessary, the sooner you start, the sooner you and your dog can start enjoying your walks together!